adjeri/company_profile_app/README.md

-# company_profile
+# Flutter company profile

 This is an app that shows a company profile.
 The emphasis here is to know more about Flutter animations.
+It displays an avatar, text, activities of the company in an horizontal ListView, and a button that opens a URL in the browser.
+Various animations (background picture blurred, listview scrolls from right to left,...) are displayed when widgets show up

 ## Useful